pnp/sp-dev-fx-extensions/samples/react-field-votes/README.md

 ## Summary

-An extension that display Vote counter and button to vote or unvote.
+An extension that displays Vote counter and button to vote or unvote.
 If the current user hasn't been voted, the button will become Vote button but if the current user has been voted, it will become Unvote button.

-The underlaying value is an array of voter's login name in JSON format.
+The underlying value is an array of voter's login name in JSON format.

 ![picture of the extension in action](assets/preview.gif)